-75. Payment of Service Levies and Other Charges
+77. Payment of Service Levies and Other Charges

-No permit will be issued for the development of a subdivision until agreement has been reached for the payment of all fees levied by Council for connection to services, utilities, and streets deemed necessary for the proper development of the subdivision and all service levies and other charges imposed under these Regulations.
+No subdivision permit will be issued until agreement has been reached for the payment of all fees levied by Council for connection to services, utilities, and streets deemed necessary for the proper development of the subdivision and all service levies and other charges imposed under these Regulations.

-76. Permit Subject to Considerations
+78. Permit Subject to Considerations